 Third-party liability

-Suppose a guest injures themselves in the student’s unit or destroys property within the apartment.
+Suppose a guest injures themselves in the student’s unit or destroys property within the apartment complex.
 In that case, a third-party liability claim will pay the related medical expenses and repairs.
 It can also cover legal fees.
 Unless a student is negligent, this coverage offers peace of mind if they want to throw a party.

 Additional living expenses